Renewable Energy over time: A history

 A worldwide shift

 The market for renewables has grown massively over the past years: cheaper production costs and a global fall in the price of electricity has created huge investor interest.
-Coupled with an increased awareness of global warming, the result has been a boom: indeed, global renewable power generation capacity rose by 9% last year, and there has been a 1,226% growth in renewables since 1990, an era where coal dominated as the main method of energy production.
+Coupled with an increased awareness of global warming, the result has been a boom: indeed, global renewable power generation capacity is expected to increase by almost 75% by 2027, and there has been a 1,226% growth in renewables since 1990, an era where coal dominated as the main method of energy production.

 Solar and wind energy